EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 This is directly applicable to anyone running nodes on residential ISPs, mobile broadband, or shared infrastructure where CGNAT is common.

+This challenges the common assumption that meaningful network participation requires public exposure — demonstrating instead that constrained environments can still contribute reliably to network stability.

 ---

 ## Observations